-The National Geographic Geotourism Charter (PDF) lists 13 principles.
+The Geotourism Charter (PDF) as originally put forth via National Geographic lists 13 principles.
 You can think of the principles as guidelines, as stars to steer by.
-The operational methods for doing so are a matter for stakeholders in each destination to determine, but a recommended first step is to establish a Geotourism Stewardship Council (PDF) or equivalent.
+The operational methods for doing so are a matter for stakeholders in each destination to determine, but a recommended first step is to establish a About Stewardship Councils (PDF) or equivalent.

 Here is the reasoning worked out with various destinations for the geotourism principles and their intended benefits to destination stewardship.

 1. Integrity of place: Enhance geographical character by developing and improving it in ways distinctive to the locale, reflective of its natural and cultural heritage, so as to encourage market differentiation and cultural pride.